reductstore/website/blog/2024-01-27-kafka-tutorial-data-sink/index.md

 kafka_admin_client = AdminClient(kafka_conf)
 ```

-These configurations instantiate a Producer and an AdminClient with the minimal required setting: the address of the Kafka bootstrap servers.
+These lines instantiate a Producer and an AdminClient with the minimal required setting: the address of the Kafka bootstrap servers.

-This setting is crucial as it allows the clients to discover all nodes in the Kafka cluster.
+This setting is crucial as it allows the clients to connect to the Kafka cluster.

-### Configuring Kafka Consumer and ReductStore Clients
+### Kafka Consumer and ReductStore Clients
-We can also use `confluent_kafka` Python package to setup Kafka Consumer client, we need the `reduct` Package to use [ReductStore's Python Client](<https://py.reduct.store/en/latest/>).
+We can also use `confluent_kafka` Python package to setup Kafka Consumer client, but we need to install `reduct-py` Package to use [**ReductStore's Python Client**](<https://py.reduct.store/en/latest/>).

-Here's how to configure both clients:
+Here's how to configure both clients on the consumer side:

 ```python
 from confluent_kafka import Consumer